Nutlope/roomGPT/README.md

 Create a file in root directory of project with env.
 And store your API key in it, as shown in the .example.env file.

-If you'd also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
+If you would also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
 If you don't want to do rate limiting, you don't need to make any changes.

 ### Installing the dependencies.